Hey, it’s Pilar.

 The bad news: Because I read each script on my own, I can only read so many in a day.
 Demand has been great, and as a result I’m booked months in advance.

 The hopeful news: Once you’re on the calendar, you can get on the waiting list for an earlier spot.
 If someone postpones an appointment, it goes to you!
-(Please make sure you’re script is finished before getting on the waiting list).
+(Please make sure your script is finished before getting on the waiting list).
 I’ve also created one RUSH spot per week.
 As this is outside of my usual consulting hours, I have to charge more for it.

 I also suggest booking appointments in advance in order to give yourself deadlines for your first draft or rewrite.